meineerde/form_forms/README.md

 ## Form Registry

-To handle several forms, form_forms ships with a simple registry.
+To handle several forms, FormForms ships with a simple registry.
 If you need a more powerful system, you are of course free to handle your form objects in any other way.